Whipple Creek Regional Park

 This 300-acre regional park is located off Northwest 179th Avenue west of the Clark County Fairgrounds.
 The park's primary feature is 4.3 miles of trails that cater to hikers and horseback riders alike.

-To improve trail conditions, volunteers have donated 7,600 hours over the past six years to build reroutes, improve drainage and spread gravel across the park’s main trails, making them accessible year-round.
-Volunteers also realigned and restored a series of natural surface, or primitive, trails.
+To improve trail conditions, volunteers have donated 7,600 hours during the past six years to build reroutes, improve drainage, and spread gravel across the park’s main trails, making them accessible year-round.
+Volunteers also realigned and restored a series of natural surface trails.

 Ongoing trail improvements